spcourse/progbg/extra-practice/for-while/contents.md

-# Extra practice 2: for vs while
+# Extra practice 2: for and while

 ### 1